 Leadership Overview

-Orlando Utilities Commission has 4 executives leading key functions including strategy, finance, operations, and legal.
+Orlando Utilities Commission has 4 executives leading key functions including strategic oversight, financial management, operational efficiency, and legal compliance.

 Leadership Roles at Orlando Utilities Commission